amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 &emsp;&emsp;Over the weekend, I joined my first hackathon organized by [McKinsey and hosted on AnalyticsVidhya][1].
 The hackathon was over a 24-hour period starting from 11am AEST Saturday and finishing the next day.
 The event itself was a hiring hack and includes the prize of an all-expense paid trip to any international analytics conference of choie as a McKinsey guest.

-&emsp;&emsp;To be honest, I don't remember how I found out about this event but I just signed up without thinking much and I was not really planning on participating as I knew my weekend was full.
-Initially, it was just to see what kind of problem would be presented.
+&emsp;&emsp;To be honest, I don't remember how I found out about this event but I just signed up without thinking much and was not really planning on participating as I knew my weekend was full.
+Initially, the thought was just to see what kind of problem would be presented.

 Jumping onto the site after a lunch engagement, the problem was as below.
 > ### Problem Statement